devtheJigyasa/jigyasanews.ai/README.md

 - HTML5 – semantic structure.
 - CSS3 – responsive layout, typography, and theming.
 - Vanilla JavaScript – UI behavior and interactions.
-- Static deployment – works on GitHub Pages, any static host, or your own server.[page:2]
+- Static deployment – works on GitHub Pages, any static host, or your own server.

 This makes Arixion AI easy to: